 The gender pay gap is alive and well in the United States.

-According to the Institute for Women’s Policy Research, there is a gender wage gap of 21 percent in the United States, meaning that women earn 79 cents for every $1 that men in the same job earn.
+According to the Institute for Women’s Policy Research, there is a gender wage gap of 21 percent in the United States, meaning that women earn 79 cents for every $1 that men earn.

 It seems no occupation is immune — even doctors.
 In fact, the pay gap is even worse for female physicians.
 According to a recent physician compensation report from medical information site Medscape, female doctors earn 24 percent less than their male peers.
 Overall, about 30 percent of doctors in the United States are women, the report said.